Blueberry Boba Tea Recipe (Blueberry Milk Bubble Tea)

 For The Tea

-I like to use green tea to make this drink but you can use black tea as well.
+I like to use green tea to make this drink, but you can also use black tea.

 For The Boba Pearls

-You will need dried boba pearls, which you can find in the Asian section of any grocery store.
+You will need dried boba pearls, which can be found in the Asian section of most grocery stores.
 They are also available online.

 You will need sugar and honey to sweeten the boba pearls.